Covid-19: TN adds 33 new cases of Omicron variant | Health

 ''All 34 (including the first case) are asymptomatic and have giddiness and sore throat and are doing well,'' he said.

-The suspected cases had been under observation for quite some time and some of them could soon return negative for the virus and may be discharged, he added.
+The cases had been under medical observation for quite some time and some of them could soon return negative for the virus and may be discharged, he added. ''They are asymptomatic and have minor issues like giddiness and sore throat,'' Subramanian said, adding except for two minors aged 16, all the others had been vaccinated.

+Principal Health Secretary J Radhakrishnan said, ''we have met them.. they are almost with nil symptoms.'' ''There is no need for panic but need people's cooperation in required in curbing the spread,'' of covid-19, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)